Skip to content

 Left operand type Right operand type Result type Description

-tes3vector3 tes3vector3 tes3vector3 The per-element multiplication of two vectors.
+tes3vector3 tes3vector3 tes3vector3 The per-element multiplication of two vectors, also known as Hadamard product.

 tes3vector3 number tes3vector3 Multiplies the vector by a scalar.